superbrothers/kubernetes-docs/kubectl.md

       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
-      --match-server-version           Require server version to match client version -n, --namespace string               If present, the namespace scope for this CLI request --profile string                 Name of profile to capture.
+      --match-server-version           Require server version to match client version -n, --namespace string               If present, the namespace scope for this CLI request --password string                Password for basic authentication to the API server --profile string                 Name of profile to capture.
 One of (none|cpu|heap|goroutine|threadcreate|block|mutex) (default "none")
       --profile-output string          Name of the file to write the profile to (default "profile.pprof") --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                  The address and port of the Kubernetes API server
-      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use
+      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use --username string                Username for basic authentication to the API server
 ```

 ### SEE ALSO